Want a Catron Courier Subscription?

 d) If you plan to make a submission, please don’t expect us to help you write it, or work with you as writing instructors, act as poof-readers, editors or advisors on your article.
 If your submission doesn’t meet our editorial requirements we’ll let you know and that is all we can do for you.

-e) This is a family-friendly, positive, constructive publication — so we never print articles (or ads) that are objectionable, false, racist, bigoted, inflammatory, contain rumors, are libelous, divisive, overly political or partisan, endorse or oppose any political candidate, or attempt to influence any legislation.
+e) This is a family-friendly, positive, constructive publication — so we NEVER print articles (or ads) that are objectionable, false, racist, bigoted, inflammatory, contain rumors, are libelous, divisive, overly political or partisan, endorse or oppose any political candidate, or attempt to influence any legislation or political causes.

 f) Don’t send us submissions that level complaints or make allegations against an individual or business or deal in any way with slights, offenses taken, conflicts, contracts, litigation, or law enforcement issues — that’s what personal conflict resolution, mediation, attorneys, and court is for.